lucamanolache/lucamanolache/README.md

 -----------------

 #### About Me
-- 🔭 I’m currently working at Paly Robotics
+- 🔭 I’m currently a student at Berkeley and a member of ML@B
 - 💬 Ask me about anything Rust, Robotics, or AI
 - 📫 How to reach me: Email: luca1230@gmail.com, luca.manolache@berkeley.edu